cran-task-views/Omics/Omics.md

     builds. `r pkg("read.gb")` can read records with `.gb` extension form the NCBI Nucleotide database. `r pkg("babelgene")` converts between human and non-human gene orthologs/homologs from multiple databases.
+    `r pkg("Map2NCBI")` provides information on markers described by their positions by querying the [NCBI](www.ncbi.nlm.nih.gov/) database.
     `r pkg("riceidconverter")` can be used to convert rice biological identifiers.